malstraem/arinc424.net/docs/index.md

 # Overview

-While the **`ARINC 424`** specification describes entities (*or records*) with 132-byte fixed-length string, this library creates a database object model at load time via building entities using reflection.
-Most terms are converted according to the specification into associated enums or numeric values on the fly.
+While the **ARINC 424** specification describes entities (or records) with 132-byte fixed-length string, this library creates a database object model via building entities using reflection and runtime compilation.

+Most terms are converted according to the specification into associated enumerations or numeric values ​​on the fly.

 In addition, relationships between entities are established after the building stage.

-In practice, this allows you to explore and manipulate the tree-like representation of **`ARINC 424`** database.
+In practice, this allows you to explore and manipulate the tree-like representation of **ARINC 424** database.

 ## Specification map